Bayesian nonparametric boundary detection for multiple areal data

-rendering the model akin to the "single-weight" dependent Dirichlet process \citep{quintana2022dependent}.
-This adaptability underscores the versatility of our model in accommodating diverse data sources for robust boundary detection.
+This mixture model can be considered as a finite-dimensional version of the \virgolette{single-weight} dependent Dirichlet process mixture \citep{quintana2022dependent}.
+This adaptability underscores our model's versatility in accommodating diverse data sources for robust boundary detection.

 Posterior inference requires reversible jump MCMC moves, whose computational challenges are well-known.
-However, by combining the \emph{optimal proposals} of \cite{norets2021optimal} and an efficient \texttt{C++} code implementation, available via the \texttt{R} package \texttt{SPMIX}, we were able to scale inference to large data with almost 100,000 observations while keeping a reasonable runtime.
-Scaling our approach to massive datasets with millions of observations or high dimensional parameters seems nontrivial.
-In particular, we believe that adapting ideas from \cite{miller2018mixture} and \cite{argiento2022infinity} can lead to the development of other spatially-dependent priors for which posterior inference is less demanding (but still likely unfeasible for millions of data).
+The high dimensionality of the proposal distribution implies that the mixing of the chain for $H$ is not extremely good.
+However, we propose an algorithm that does not get stuck in local modes of $H$ and, regardless of the initial value, always yields the same posterior distribution.
+Moreover, by combining the \emph{optimal proposal} of \cite{norets2021optimal} and an efficient \texttt{C++} code implementation, available via the \texttt{R} package \texttt{SPMIX}, we were able to scale inference up to a dataset with almost $80,000$ observations while keeping a reasonable runtime.

+We need to point out that, to obtain an accurate MCMC approximation for posterior inference with such a number of observations, we need a very large number of iterations of our MCMC algorithm, and this requires an extended run-time.
+Consequently, scaling our approach to massive datasets with possibly millions of observations or high-dimensional parameters seems non-trivial.
+In particular, we believe that adapting ideas from \cite{miller2018mixture} and \cite{argiento2022infinity} can lead to the development of other spatially-dependent priors for which posterior inference is more efficient (in terms of chain mixing) and less demanding (but still likely unfeasible for millions of data).